explodinggradients/ragas/docs/howtos/applications/data_preparation.md

-# Prepare data for evaluation
+# Building HF Dataset with your own Data

 This tutorial notebook provides a step-by-step guide on how to prepare data for experimenting and evaluating using ragas.